-Coats and Trenches- A Pea coat and/or a trench coat are great staples for both men and women.
-Many of these coats have zip in hoods or linings which can lead to an easy transition into any season.
-Choose a neutral color (Black, Navy Blue, Tan) and be sure to pay close attention to the fit.
+Coats and Trenches - Peacoats and trench coats are great staples for both men and women.
+Many of these coats have zip-in hoods or linings which can lead to an easy transition into any season.
+Choose a neutral color (black, navy blue, tan) and be sure to pay close attention to the fit.

 Hats, Gloves & Scarves - Use these items to show off your personality without going overboard.
 You want all the items to match each other and compliment the coat you are wearing.

 Put your best foot forward